 - Cut your Pringles cans:

-You’ll need to cut the bottom off of your Pringles cans so that each can has two open ends.
+First, cut the bottom off of your Pringles cans so that each can has two open ends.
 I used a serrated bread knife and a sawing action to cut through the cans.

 Remove the lids if you haven’t already, and set those aside for now.

-If you want to know the truth, when we actually painted our cans several weeks ago.
+Sidenote: We actually painted our cans several weeks ago.
 We were going to make bird houses out of them, but we never got around to it.

 Staple the cans together: